WELCOME to ISB’s New Family Portal

-A. Submission of any pending documents as directed by the Admissions Office.
-If you are not sure if you need to submit any further documents, please ask us and we will get back to you.
+1. Submission of any pending documents as directed by the Admissions Office.
+If you are not sure if you need to submit any further documents, please check your child(ren)’s checklist in OpenApply.

 – Please share any serious medical concerns about your child, such as anaphylaxis, epilepsy, poorly controlled asthma, and insulin-dependent diabetes with the nurses directly at firstname.lastname@example.org.
 The form and your email should communicate this information about your child even if you shared it on the application.
 The information on the application is not transferred to the school nurses.
 The medical form with the doctor’s signature is the form that is followed by the school.

-D. Local contact information (a local mobile phone number is essential) is required before your child(ren)’s first day.
+4. Local contact information is required before your child(ren)’s first day.
 This is important for us to have in the event of an emergency.
 We understand you may not know this information prior to your arrival and much like the medical forms, this is usually one of the final submissions.
 It is important to keep in mind that we will need local phone numbers for all parents and also at least one local emergency contact.
 This information can be provided in OpenApply on the Contact Information Form which is on your family’s checklist.